git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 they're not portable unfortunately!

 Recent versions of MacOS include ZSH by default.
-Linux distributions typically require you to install it via package manager, and installs it to `/usr/bin/zsh`.
-On BSD system, you can build it via the port system or or from [`pkg(8)`](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) on FreeBSD or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD and normally is found at `/usr/local/bin/zsh`.
-So it can be confusing, they can't just agree to disagree on where to install interpreters.
+Linux distributions typically require you to install it via package manager and installs it to `/usr/bin/zsh`.
+On BSD systems, you can build it via the port system, [`pkg(8)`](https://www.freebsd.org/cgi/man.cgi?query=pkg&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) on FreeBSD or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD.
+It normally is found at `/usr/local/bin/zsh`.
+So it can be confusing, they can't agree to disagree on where to install interpreters.

 It's fun to experiment with different shells, on many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for